 d) Make changes to the product prices

-Almost all eCommerce websites can track why a user would buy a product from them.
-If they fail to work on the pain points of users, the chances of acquiring potential users will be lower.
+Almost all e-commerce websites can track why a user would buy a product from them.
+If they fail to address users' pain points, the likelihood of attracting potential users will be lower.

-Hence, making changes to the landing pages, ad copies, services, or products after conducting thorough research on pain points can yield better results.
+Hence, making changes to landing pages, ad copy, services, or products after thorough research into pain points can yield better results.

 Updating eCommerce marketing approaches